 This book is perfect for flaneurs (ie: urban strollers).
 And if you love a good long walk, be sure to check out our guide to my favorite walks in SF.

 by Alexandra Kenin

 Kenin was an urbanite from New York who, upon moving to San Francisco, was shocked and delighted by the diversity of urban hiking opportunities.
 She now runs a hiking tour service, and this book covers her 50 favorite hikes in and around the city.
-I’m partial to the Land’s End hike, which has epic coastal views and a lot of San Francisco history.
+I’m partial to the Land’s End hike and SF’s Crosstown Walk, which has epic coastal views and a lot of San Francisco history.
 But this book also covers some off the radar spots like the Visitacion Valley greenway, secret stairways and Angel Island.

 This book is great for people who’d rather being outside than in.